 It must however be underlined that Directives are not directly applicable and require an implementation by the Member States through national law.
 This implies that the laws in different Member States may vary despite the fact that they must respect common principles and conditions.
 There is thus a double layer of patchwork legislation: on the EU level and within Member States.

-What does the proposal for a European Directive imply ?
+What does the article 11 of the proposal imply ?

-As for Article 13, it states that information society service providers which store and provide public access to large amounts of protected works or other subject-matter uploaded by their uses must take measures to ensure that the agreement concluded with rightsholders for the use of their works or other subject-matter are respected.
+Article 13 states that information society service providers which store and provide public access to large amounts of protected works or other subject-matter uploaded by their uses must take measures to ensure that the agreement concluded with rightsholders for the use of their works or other subject-matter are respected.
 This implies that information society service providers must implement measures preventing the unauthorised use of protected works.

 This is a new obligation for information society service providers.
 They are currently under the mere obligation to promptly remove protected works when they have been informed of copyright infringement.
 It is most likely that said providers will implement automated filtering methods which will automatically block the protected content unless a licence has been given.
 The main issue arising from this new obligation is the right to freedom of expression.
 Automated decision making processes rely on an algorithm devoid of human interference.
 For example, how can the algorithm be trained to detect parody, which is one of the exceptions to right holder’s rights?
 This issue has been raised in an open letter to the President of the European Parliament.